B1g0ng/Savs-Common-Economy/README.md

 *   `/bal` or `/balance`: Check your own balance.
 *   `/bal <player>`: Check another player's balance (Online or Offline).
 *   `/pay <player> <amount>`: Pay a specific amount to another player.
+*   `/worth`: Check the value of the item in your hand.
+*   `/worth all`: Check the value of all items in your inventory matching the one in your hand.
+*   `/worth list`: List all sellable items and their prices.
+*   `/worth <item>`: Check the value of a specific item (e.g., `minecraft:apple`).
+*   `/sell`: Sell the item stack currently in your hand.
+*   `/sell all`: Sell all items in your inventory matching the one in your hand.

 ### Admin Commands (Level 2+)
 *   `/givemoney <player> <amount>`: Add money to a player's account.